javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

   - `node.replaceWith(...nodes or strings)` –- replace `node`.
   - `node.remove()` –- remove the `node`.

-  All these methods accept a list of DOM nodes or text strings.
   Text strings are inserted "as text".

-- To insert HTML: `elem.insertAdjacentHTML(where, html)`, inserts depending on where:
+- Given a piece of HTML: `elem.insertAdjacentHTML(where, html)`, inserts depending on where:
   - `"beforebegin"` -- insert `html` right before `elem`,
   - `"afterbegin"` -- insert `html` into `elem`, at the beginning,
   - `"beforeend"` -- insert `html` into `elem`, at the end,